Food micro-areas

 Quick answer

-Pick South Beach for beach-adjacent convenience, Brickell for mainland polish, Wynwood and Design District for a food-and-art block, and Little Havana for one focused Calle Ocho stop.
+Use South Beach for beach-base convenience, Brickell for a polished mainland dinner lane, Wynwood and Design District for one food-and-art block, and Little Havana for a focused Calle Ocho stop.

 Best beach-side dinner lane Macchialina